AlinNast/CricketAndAnt1/README.md

     Log 10/10/2022:
-The main players was created, with animation, collisions and logic, to be replaces later with a cricket sprite-->
+The main players was created, with animation, collisions and logic, to be replaces later with a cricket sprite

+    Log 16/10/22:
+Mobile controllers added, now i should design at least the main character to start to have an ideea about animations and 2D design meanwhile, i should finish the intro level design-->